A frequent question people ask is how to organize slides in a presentation, how to apply good structure.

 - Body of your presentation that is here to explain your message – your presentation content split into various points.
 Start with audience benefits, not with features and details.

-- Closing to call for action – summary slide, contact, final remark and telling what to do next.
+- Closing with clear call to action – summary slide, contact, final remark and telling what to do next.

 Use the power of structure slides for each part – see slide examples in this Using Presentation Structure Slides article.